Dharamtar Port

-Dharamtar port is on the right bank of the Amba river (i.e., Dharamtar creek) and is 10 mi from its mouth.
+Dharamtar Port, commonly known as JSW Dharamtar Port is on the right bank of the Amba river (i.e., Dharamtar creek) and is 10 mi from its mouth.
 Approximately 2 km from Wadkhal village on NH-17.
 The port is 0.5 km from the state highway that runs through Pen to Alibag and is 2 km away from National Highway 17 (Mumbai—Goa).
 The port is also adjacent to Mumbai–Goa–Konkan railway line with an approved rail siding.
 It is a tri-modal port with rail (Dharamtar has an approved rail siding, the construction for which is under way).

 It is 25.9 km away from Nhava Sheva with road and sea links, to Nhava Sheva and Mumbai ports in Maharashtra, India.

 Services

 Some of the services it offers are container transportation by sea/road (rail proposed), bulk and break bulk cargo transport by sea/road, warehousing and distribution for all commodities, CFS facility, customs-notified warehousing (2,40,000 sq. ft of covered space), empty container management, container repairs and customs clearance.

-Dharamtar Infrastructure Ltd., a joint venture company of United Shippers Ltd. and PNP Maritime Services Pvt.
-Ltd., which runs Dharamtar port have signed a cooperation agreement with The Indira Container Terminal Pvt.
-Ltd. for cargoes handled at ICT terminals.
+JSW started the construction of the port in 2009, JSW Group began operating the Dharamtar Port in 2012.
+JSW Dharamtar Port Ltd (JSWDPL) is a special purpose vehicle created under the aegis of JSW Infrastructure Ltd to handle the cargo of the JSW Steel, Dolvi works.
+JSW Dharamtar Port Private Limited was incorporated on 24 September 2012.

+In January 2020, JSW had expanded the port's capacity to 16 mtpa.
+By September 2021, the expansion was completed, and the port now has 34 million tonnes of capacity.